Vansh27189/AI-BOT-PROJECT/README.md

 # 🎯 DCE Virtual Assistant Bot

-This project is a **Virtual Assistant Chatbot** designed for **Dronacharya College of Engineering** to provide instant support and information to students, faculty, and visitors.
+This project is a **Virtual Assistant Chatbot** designed for **COLLEGE AND SCHOOL** to provide instant support and information to students, faculty, and visitors.

 ### 🔑 Features:
 - Automated Chat Support 🤖